 Executive Director, People, Performance and Organisational Development at The Children’s Society from 2011 to 2014, and Head of Human Resources and Organisational Development at Action Aid from 2008 to 2011.
 He started his career with BT where he spent 18 years, with his last post being Head of Human Resources.

 Deidre has worked in the education field for over three decades, most recently as the Head Teacher at the Uplands Special School in Swindon.
 She is an Ofsted Inspector, a National Lead for Education, and an Advisor at the Department for Education (DfE) for schools in challenging circumstances.

 She sits on the executive committee of the Association for Leaders in Special School Education and previously acted as a DfE Advisor for Free Schools and Multi-Academy Trusts, and National Strategies English Consultant and Senior Mainstream and Special Education Needs Advisor for the Swindon Borough Council.

-Mary Hartshorne is I CAN’s Head of Evidence.
+Mary Hartshorne is I CAN’s Director of impact.
 She leads on our impact measurement and management, and has responsibility for ensuring I CAN runs high quality programmes of work.
 She is a specialist speech and language therapist with many years experience of working in education - both as a practitioner and manager.
 She has authored many of I CAN’s discussion papers, notably The Cost to the nation of Children’s Poor Communication.